Coed Cymer, Llanelltyd, near Dolgellau, Gwynedd. 4 acres of mixed broadleaf woodland, with river frontage for £38,000 (freehold) [#E906]

 Secure and private access to the woodland is via a metal gate situated on the northeast boundary.
 Along this boundary, part of which is walled, there are ash, rowan and holly trees fringed with wild rose, giving a delightful display during summer.

-Inside the woodland, an internal track, which we have been informed was originally surfaced with stone, culminates at two useful storage sheds.
+Inside the woodland, an internal track culminates at two useful storage sheds and concrete hardstanding.

 The woodland’s species composition is predominantly willow, large mature beech and oak line the riverbanks.
 In parts, several groups of younger oak trees stand over an understorey of ferns, including several impressive broad bucklers.